bobdamit/jpel/runner-node/README.md

 - **Hot Reload**: Development mode with automatic rebuilding
 - **Linting**: Code quality enforcement with ESLintde.js Runner

-The official Node.js implementation of the JPEL (JSON Process Expression Language) process engine.
+The official Node.js implementation of the JPEL (JSON Process Execution Language) process engine.
 This runner provides a complete development and production environment for executing JPEL processes with an interactive web interface, REST API, and multiple storage backends.

 ## ✨ Features